 2. Supplier Management

-Automobile manufacturers usually source the same item from multiple suppliers or OEMs to reduce the effects of a disruption and minimize supply risks.
+Automobile suppliers usually source the same item from multiple vendors to reduce the effects of a disruption and minimize supply risks.
 If one supplier is unable to fulfill an order, the business can quickly increase the order size from another supplier and ensure product availability.

 An inventory management system helps you keep track of which components or raw materials came from which supplier.
 If a component is faulty and a recall is necessary, you can drill down to find out which vendor supplied the faulty item and recall those products, instead of recalling all items produced within a certain timeframe.
 Traceability reduces wastage and operating costs.
 Inventory management systems also allow a company to track and monitor supplier quality, ultimately leading to better, more reliable suppliers.